Sulfacetamide and Prednisolone

 Corticosteroid-containing preparations can also cause acute anterior uveitis or perforation of the globe.
 Mydriasis, loss of accommodation and ptosis have occasionally been reported following local use of corticosteroids.

-Secondary Infection: The development of secondary infection has occurred after use of combinations containing corticosteroids and antibacterials.
+The development of secondary infection has occurred after use of combinations containing corticosteroids and antimicrobials.
 Fungal and viral infections of the cornea are particularly prone to develop coincidentally with long-term applications of corticosteroid.
 The possibility of fungal invasion must be considered in any persistent corneal ulceration where corticosteroid treatment has been used.

 Secondary bacterial ocular infection following suppression of host responses also occurs.

-PROTECT FROM LIGHT: Sulfonamide solutions darken on prolonged standing and exposure to heat and light.
+Store between 15°–25°C (59°–77°F).
+KEEP FROM FREEZING.
+Protect from light.
+Keep tightly closed.
+Sulfonamide solutions darken on prolonged standing and exposure to heat and light.
 Do not use if solution has darkened.
 Yellowing does not affect activity.

 KEEP OUT OF REACH OF CHILDREN.